A guide to the council's decision-making structure

 Each Township Committee has a Township Planning Sub-Committee.
 These Sub-Committees determine most of the planning applications considered by elected Members.

 Each Township Committee has devolved capital and revenue resources, including a revenue Township Fund.
-Examples of purposes to which these funds and budgets can be put include grants schemes; funding community and environmental projects; funding priorities identified in the Township Plan etc. The Township Committees have each established their own Sub-Committee arrangements and terms of reference for dealing with devolved services and the expenditure of devolved funds and budgets; these Sub-Committees are:
+Examples of purposes to which these funds and budgets can be put include grants schemes; funding community and environmental projects; funding priorities identified in the Township Plan and so on.
+The Township Committees have each established their own Sub-Committee arrangements and terms of reference for dealing with devolved services and the expenditure of devolved funds and budgets; these Sub-Committees are:

 - Heywood Township Delegated Sub-Committee.